PeggyJV/sommelier-auction-rs/README.md

 There is an example config TOML `example-config.toml`.
 You'll need to set the `rpc_endpoint` and `grpc_endpoint` if you don't want to use Polkachu (default).

+The bidder wallet is set by either setting `key_path` in the config file to a path to a .pem key file, or by setting the `SOMMELIER_AUCTION_MNEMONIC` environment variable to a 24-word phrase.
+It cannot be 12.
+Obviously, the wallet must have enough uSOMM in it to cover your orders.

 Simply run

 ```bash